lasanthagithub/Statistical_Analysis_of_Stroop_Effect_using_SAS/README.md

 # Statistical Analysis of Stroop Effect using SAS

-This project is aiming to analyze the Stroop effect data gathered from research related to the following resource.
+This project is aiming to analyze the Stroop effect data gathered from research somewhat related to the following resource.

 https://faculty.washington.edu/chudler/java/timesc.html